In Association with Amazon.com

 Ciro Alegría was born in Sartimbanba, in the Marañón River region, the eldest son of mestizo and Spanish-Irish parents, José Alegría and Herminia Bazán Lynch.
 His grandfather was said to have made and lost a fortune in mines.
 Alegría acquired a firsthand knowledge of Indian life and language in his native province of Huamachuco.
 The deep understanding of the oppressed people became the focus of all his later literary works.

 At the age of sevent Alegría was sent to live with his paternal grandmother Herminia in Trujillo.
-Alegría's first grade teacher was the poet César Vallejo (1892-1938).
+In the national school of San Juan, Alegría's first grade teacher was the poet César Vallejo (1892-1938).
 Later he recalled how Vallejo's whole being reflected his misery at that time: "His pain was simultaneously secret and yet visible and it ended up spilling over onto me.
 A strange and inexplained pain overwhelmed me.
 Although he could at first seem calm there was something profoundly torn in that man which I didn't understand but which I felt with the whole of my alert childlike sensitivity."
-(César Vallejo: A Literary Biography by Stephen M. Hart, 2013, pp. 17-18)
+(César Vallejo: A Literary Biography by Stephen M. Hart, Woodbridge, Suffolk: Tamesis, 2013, pp. 17-18)

 After contracting malaria Alegria returned to the northern Peru, where he completed his primary education in the Andean town of Cajababma.
 Before completing his secondary education at the National College of San Juan, in Trujillo, he spent a year on his paternal grandfather Don Teodoro Alegría.
 In the late 1920s he worked for a year as a reporter and then on construction and road-building projects.
 In 1930 he returned to the newspaper El Norte and attended classes at the University of Trujillo, without taking a degree.

-Alegría painted a romantic portrait of a harmonious relationship between the land and the Indians, who are threatened by an avaricious rancher.
+The novel paints a romantic portrait of a harmonious relationship between the land and the Indians, who are threatened by an avaricious rancher.
 Rosendo Maqui leads the peaceful commune, but he is powerless when the rancher uses the resources of law and state organization to gain control of the communal land.
-Rosendo is imprisoned and he dies after being beaten by the guards.
-His adopted son Benito Castro continues the struggle, but his efforts fail and the Indians are killed after troops are sent against the commune.
-"Where shall we go?
-Where"" asks Benito's wife at the end of the novel.
-"She does not know, and Benito has already died.
-Nearer, ever nearer, the explosion of the Mausers continues to resound."
-It has beeen summarized that the main message of the story is that "the community is the only habitable place for indigenous Andeans."
-(Imagining Modernity in the Andes by Priscilla Archibald, 2011, p.
+Rosendo recalls the words of old Chauqui, dead long ago: "The law!
+Rights!
+What do we know about the law?
+As soon as a rich man starts talking about rights that means something crooked is afoot, and if law exists, it is only to do us harm."
+(Ibid., p.
+14) Rosendo is imprisoned and he dies after being beaten by the guards.
+In the second part of the novel his adopted son Benito Castro continues the struggle.
+If Rosendo represented the past, Benito represents the future, hope.
+However, his efforts fail and the Indians are killed after troops are sent against the commune.
+"But where shall I go?
+Where?" asks Benito's wife at the end of the novel.
+Benito is already dead.
+"Closet, ever closer came the crack of the Mausers."
+(Ibid., p.
+434) It has beeen summarized that the main message of the story is that "the community is the only habitable place for indigenous Andeans."
+(Imagining Modernity in the Andes by Priscilla Archibald, Lanham, MD: Bucknell University Press, 2011, p.
 66)

 Selected bibliography: